agnar-nomad/portfolio/today-i-learned/readme.md

 #### The app is a dashboard/drawer/data source of interesting ideas that you would like to rememeber and have written down.
 It is a collection facts, that can be filtered and voted on.
 Facts can also be added manually to extend the database.

+A live demo is available at this [URL](https://today-i-learned-demo-agnar.netlify.app/).

 ### Usage

 - Open the app and browse through the facts available already